-And while those kinds of issues are certainly not exclusive to Cancers and Leos born in July, she adds, these signs get to claim the beautiful red gemstone as their own, and will "greatly benefit from surrounding themselves with the protective, grounding energy of rubies."
+And while all these things are certainly not exclusive to Cancers and Leos born in July, Van Doren says, these signs get to claim the beautiful red gemstone as their own, and will "greatly benefit from surrounding themselves with the protective, grounding energy of rubies."

 Peridot is the birthstone for August.
 It's a magnesium-rich variety of the mineral olivine that gets its green color from the iron that lies within it.

 "Often found in areas of volcanic activity," Van Doren tells mbg, "bright-green peridot is associated with Pele, fierce Hawaiian Goddess of fire and volcanoes."
 She says that just as a volcano or fire burns everything in its path, peridot can help clear away any energies holding you back, such as jealousy, insecurity, or indecision.